bquast/decompr/_includes/index.md

 Timmer, Marcel, A. A. Erumban, R. Gouma, B. Los, U. Temurshoev, G. J. de Vries, and I. Arto.
 2012.
 “The World Input-Output Database (WIOD): Contents, Sources and Methods.” *WIOD Background Document Available at Www.
 Wiod.
 Org*.

 Wang, Zhi, Shang-Jin Wei, and Kunfu Zhu.
 2013.
 “Quantifying International Production Sharing at the Bilateral and Sector Levels.”

+# Credits
+The authors gratefully acknowledge funding from the SNF under the projects 135148 ”Production Sharing, Global Trade and Trade Governance” and ...